MartijnBrouwer/Sparse-basis-transform-B/README.md

-# Neural Network approach to find basis transformation that increases sparsity
+# Machine learning approach to find basis transformation that increases sparsity